About Our Community

 About Our Pastors

 Pastors LaBryant and Phineka Friend are the Lead Pastors of Belong Church ATL.
 Throughout the years, they have both served in various ministry capacities individually and collectively.
 It is their foremost desire to express the love of Christ in all of their endeavors and to see people thrive in their predestined potential.
-They are the proud parents of 4 lovely daughters and have shared in marital bliss since 2008.

 Belong's Story

-Our Mission
+Our Values

 Our Beliefs